hboyce4/Nuvoton_Single_Phase_Active_Rectifier_Controller/README.md

-An attempt at making an "interactive" console to control and monitor the chip over UART1 and DMA.
-For futher integration in an upcoming project.
+Nuvoton M48x Single Phase Active Rectifier Controller (NuvoSPARC I guess?)

+An attempt at implementing a power electronics controller on a cheap Cortex-M4 microcontroller instead of an expensive TI DSP.

 Developpped on a NuMaker-ETM-M487 (with an M487JIDAE chip) using NuEclipse.

+Protoype will most likely be an M481LIDAE.